 Bicycle Accident Lawyer

-One of the easiest ways to know whether or not you have a case is if the other party involved in the accident was at-fault.
+One of the easiest ways to know whether or not you have a case is to consult with a bicycle accident attorney to determine if the other party involved in the accident was at-fault.
 You also have to be able to demonstrate that you were injured in some way during the accident.
 Because each case is unique, giving our firm a call is one of the easiest ways to know whether or not you have a case.
 Your call will be directed to an attorney who can assess the specific details of your accident and help determine if you have a case.

 Unfortunately, there isn’t a specific timeline.
 The process is determined by the severity of your injuries and how long it takes you to heal.
 We don’t want to settle your case if you have not been released from treatment.
 You want to be sure that the at-fault insurance carrier pays all of your medical expenses resulting from the accident.

-Good news for you is you do not have to pay anything out of pocket.
-We take your case on a contingency, which means that we only get paid if we settle your case.
+The good news for you is you do not have to pay anything upfront to hire a bicycle accident lawyer from The Advocates.
+We will take your case on a contingency basis, which means that we only get paid if we settle your case.
 Our fee is a percentage of the total settlement amount that we get for you.

 Bicycle Accident Settlements and Verdicts